BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 394. ### What is an event table

      Event Table is a data structure that stores and keeps track of all the events which will be executed asynchronously like after some time interval or after the resolution of some API requests. i.e Whenever you call a setTimeout function or invoke async operation, it is added to the Event Table.
-     It doesn't not execute functions on it’s own.
+     It doesn't not execute functions on it's own.
 The main purpose of the event table is to keep track of events and send them to the Event Queue as shown in the below diagram.

      ![Screenshot](images/event-table.png)